‘I have to go’: Fans who’ve been to every Super Bowl book in

 Crisman said he was ready to give up the streak, but Henschel’s commitment to keeping it alive convinced him to make it.

 “I have to go.
 I can’t break my string.
-I have to be there,” the 79-year-old Pittsburgh area resident who winters in Tampa, making for an easy commute, said.
+I have to be there,” said the 79-year-old Pittsburgh area resident who winters in Tampa, making for an easy commute.
 “I’m slowing down, but I still love the game.”

 Crisman and Henschel first met at the 1983 Super Bowl, when they learned they had both been to every game to that point.
 Eaton, a Lansing resident who also spends his winters in Florida, met them years later in the mid-2010s.
 A few other members of their exclusive club of fans who never missed a Super Bowl have died in recent years.